-Pence’s wife says he was unaware of mask policy during visit
+This time, Pence wears mask as he tours Indiana plant

+Pence on toured the General Motors facility in Kokomo, which had been closed due to the coronavirus and was brought back online in mid-April to produce critical care ventilators for hospitals around the country.
+The transformed facility has already manufactured hundreds of the units, including some that were sent to hospitals in Gary, Indiana that were struggling with supply.

+General Motors requires workers to wear surgical masks at the Kokomo facility except when they are eating lunch, United Auto Workers spokesman Brian Rothenberg said.

-WASHINGTON (AP) — Karen Pence, the wife of Vice President Mike Pence, is defending his decision to not wear a mask during a recent visit to the Mayo Clinic, saying he was unaware of the hospital’s coronavirus policy until after he left.
+Pence’s visit to the facily came hours after his wife, Karen Pence, defended her husband’s decision to not wear a mask during a Tuesday visit to the Mayo Clinic Rochester, Minnesota, telling Fox News Channel that he had been unaware of the hospital’s coronavirus policy until after he left.

-In an appearance on Fox News Channel on Thursday morning, Mrs. Pence said the vice president was following the advice of medical experts and hadn’t intended to offend anyone.
+Mrs. Pence said the vice president has been following the advice of medical experts and hadn’t intended to offend anyone.
 Pence, like other senior White House staff, is tested for the virus at least once a week.

 “As our medical experts have told us, wearing a mask prevents you from spreading the disease.
 And knowing that he doesn’t have COVID-19, he didn’t wear one,” Mrs. Pence said, adding that it “was actually after he left Mayo Clinic that he found out that they had a policy of asking everyone to wear a mask.”